August 25, 2019

 We are now into the Bugs.
 Let's start with those little jewels, the Leafhoppers.
 Our old favorite, the Candy-Striped Leafhopper, starts us off.
 Then one of my other favorites, the oft-seen Erasmoneura vulnerata.
 Then one of its relatives, in the genus Eratoneura, the yellow-patterned variety.

 Here is a new Leafhopper.
-It looks a bit like one of the Scaphoideus, but I don't know about that.
+It looks a bit like one of the Scaphoideus - and it is - S. obtusus.
 Second is Jikradia olitoria, the adult form of the cute little curly-backed nymphs.
-Third is another new mystery.
-Fourth is one of the translucent Leafhoppers, peeking at us from behind a stem.
+Third is probably a Meadow Spittlebug.
+Fourth is one of the translucent Leafhoppers, probably of genus Graphocephala, peeking at us from behind a stem.
 That's seven kinds of Leafhopper for this week!

 There were baby Assassin Bugs (Zelus luridus) all over the place this past week.
 But today was the first time in a year that I've seen an Ambush Bug.
 Look at the murderous front claws on this one (number 2).
 If you think you've seen this bug somewhere lately, you have - about a month ago - it's the adult form of that Ant Mimic, Paraxenetus guttulatus.